Skip navigation

 • If you have a weakened immune system, you may want to wear a face mask indoors in public regardless of how active COVID-19 is in your community.

 • Avoid poorly ventilated indoor spaces and crowded areas, even if you are vaccinated.
-If you are indoors, open windows to help bring in outdoor air, if possible.
+If you are indoors, open windows and doors and use fans to help bring in outdoor air, when possible.
+Use a portable high-efficiency particulate air (HEPA) cleaner.
 Spending time outdoors or in well-ventilated spaces can help reduce your exposure to respiratory droplets.

 • COVID-19 tests can help prevent the spread to others.
-You can use COVID-19 self-tests at home and get quick results whether or not you have been vaccinated or have symptoms.
+You can use COVID-19 self-tests at home and get quick results whether or not you have symptoms.

 • Wash your hands many times a day with soap and running water for at least 20 seconds.
 In general, this is a good practice to help prevent the spread of germs.
 Do this before eating or preparing food, after using the toilet, and after coughing, sneezing, or blowing your nose.
 Use an alcohol-based hand sanitizer (at least 60% alcohol) if soap and water are not available.